 Can I use a water treatment device?

-One last important consideration is that all water treatment devices require ongoing maintenance, monitoring and testing to ensure that they are properly treating the water.
+One last important point to consider is that all water treatment devices require ongoing maintenance, monitoring and testing to ensure that they are properly treating the water.
 The maintenance intervals and cost vary with each specific treatment device.
-Make sure to inquire about ongoing maintenance schedules and cost when you discuss your water treatment options.
+Make sure to inquire about ongoing maintenance schedules and the true cost of ownership when you discuss your water treatment options.

-All water treatment devices that are sold in Iowa must undergo third-party testing and be registered under a program administered by the Iowa Department of Public Health (IDPH.)
-For additional information on water treatment system registration, please contact the IDPH at their water treatment system registration web page.
+All drinking water treatment devices that are sold in Iowa must undergo third-party testing and be registered under a program administered by the Iowa Department of Public Health (IDPH).
+For additional information on water treatment system registration, please contact the IDPH at their home drinking water treatment system registration web page.

 To learn more about water treatment device options, please look at the information on the following links: